UBR-1 on ROS2 (Part 3)16 Jun 2020

 In Foxy, rosbag is apparently able to deduce the publisher QoS and connect correctly,

-I’m planning to look into how that was done and see if I can make RVIZ work a bit better (or at least add
+I’m planning to look into how that was done and see if I can make RVIZ work a bit better (Update:

 While we’re talking about RVIZ2 challenges, I’m also going to note this PR which works around the fact that RVIZ2 is apparently entirely single threaded and the single thread runs everything in the same update loop.
 Keep that in mind if things aren’t visualizing right, it may not be your code.